lTheMightyMl/Jozve/Jozve.md

 ## Optimization benefits
 `image`
-One of the key benefits of looking at problems in AI as optimization problems is that by doing so, we can separate out the _definition_ of the problem and the _method_ for _solving_ it, so we can use general methods to solve
+One of the key benefits of looking at problems in AI as optimization problems is that by doing so, we can separate out the _definition_ of the problem and the _method_ for _solving_ it, and we can use general methods to solve different problems.
 There are off-the-shelf solvers for many classes of optimization problems that will let us solve even large, complex problems.
 We only need to put our problems in the right form.

 ## Classes of optimization problems